commoncriteria/webbrowser/README.md

 [![GitHub issues Open](https://img.shields.io/github/issues/commoncriteria/webbrowser.svg?maxAge=2592000)](https://github.com/commoncriteria/webbrowser/issues)
 ![license](https://img.shields.io/badge/license-Unlicensed-blue.svg)

-This repository hosts the draft version of the Extended Package for Web Browser based on the [Essential Security Requirements (ESR)](http://common-criteria.rhcloud.com/webbrowser/output/webbrowser-esr.html) for this technology class of products.
-This repository is used to facilitate collaboration and development on the draft document.
+This repository hosts the draft version of the Extended Package for Web Browser.
+The repository is used to facilitate collaboration and development on the draft document.
 See the [release](#Release-Version) section if you are looking for the officially released version for evaluations.
 A list of products that have passed evaluation against this Protection Profile can be found [here](https://www.niap-ccevs.org/Profile/Info.cfm?id=378).